 Dutch Elm Disease in Highland Park

 As trees infected with DED pose a significant likelihood of passing the disease on to adjacent Elm trees, Highland Park City Code requires the removal of DED infested elm trees on private property.
-This limits the chance that the disease can spread to other healthy Elms on private or public property.
-Each year the Forestry Section monitors public and private properties for signs of trees infected with DED.
+This is called a ‘sanitation program’ and it limits the chance that the disease can spread to other healthy Elms on private or public property.
+Each year the Forestry Section monitors public and private property for signs of trees infected with DED.
 Once identified, property owners are notified of the infestation.

 Preventing Dutch Elm Disease